Say Goodbye to Lip Troubles: How to Tackle Vitamin Deficiency

 3. Certain medications

-So if you think you may have a vitamin deficiency, it’s important to see a doctor to get tested.
+So, if you think you may have a vitamin deficiency, you must see a doctor to get tested.
 Read here for the best online vitamin deficiency tests.

 Deficiencies that cause dry lips